wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Class C extinguishers are used for electrical equipment.
    * Class D extinguishers are used for combustible metals.
    * Class K extinguishers are used for cooking oil or fat.
    <br /><br />

+A preaction extinguisher operates like a dry pipe system except that the sprinkler head holds a thermal-fusible link that must melt before the water is released.
+This is currently the recommended system for a computer room.

+Locks:
+   * A warded lock has a spring-loaded bolt with a notch in it.
+The lock has wards or metal projections inside the lock with which the key will match and enable opening the lock.
+   * A tumbler lock has more moving parts than the warded lock, with the key raising the lock metal piece to the correct height.
+   * A combination lock requires rotating the lock in a pattern, which if correct lines up the tumblers and opens the lock.
+   * A cable lock has vinyl-coated steel cables that connect to the laptop and then lock around an object.
+   <br /><br />

 ## Biometrics